esteinig/sketchy/README.md

 tetracycline    S               2               1.0
 ```

-The evaluation plots in the folowing examples are the more salient outputs and useful for debugging predictions.
-Each row in the `prefix.png` image corresponds to one genomic feature prediction, which is listed in the middle plot legend together with the default top five value predictions.
-Each feature value prediction corresponds to a color, where dark colors represent the highest-ranking i.e most likely predictions
+Debugging plots for evaluation are the more salient outputs - the following images show a different sample prediction than the outputs above.
+Each row in the image corresponds to one genomic feature prediction, which is listed in the middle legend together with the top five alternative feature value predictions.
+Each feature value prediction corresponds to a color, where darker colors represent the highest-ranking and therefore most likely predictions.

 <a href='https://github.com/esteinig'><img src='docs/example_saureus_1.png' align="center" height="500" /></a>